- About Us

 a copy of the last completed financial report

-confirmation that your Board or Executive Committee has endorsed application for membership in the CCR (minutes from the relevant Board or Executive meeting would suffice)
+confirmation that your Board or Executive Committee has endorsed application for membership in the CCR (minutes from the relevant Board or Executive meeting are good)

-Once we receive your completed application, we will present it for approval to the next meeting of the CCR Executive Committee (at the time of the next Consultation or Working Group meeting, whichever comes first), and you will be informed of the outcome.
+Once we receive your completed application, we will present it for approval to the next CCR Executive Committee meeting, and we will let you know the results.

 Other types of membership